 Simmered Chanpon Udon

 A local specialty of Kyushu, this is a hearty dish made with pork and chicken broth.
-You simply cook everything in a frying pan.
+An easy, one pan recipe that still packs in tons of flavor!

 Photographed by Akane Nakamura